patternfly/patternfly/src/site/pages/accessibility-guide.md

 *Please note, this guide is a work in progress and will be updated regularly.
 We welcome your comments and feedback.*

-The goal of software accessibility is to remove barriers to the use of technology so that it can be inclusive of everyone, regardless of physical ability.
-Accessibility addresses permanent to temporary disabilities and includes a range of visual impairments, as well as physical, sensory or learning challenges, including those that occur normally as adults age.
-Designing Red Hat software with this broad range of accessibility in mind will empower any user to accomplish their goals with our technology.
+The goal of software accessibility is to remove barriers and create inclusive product experiences that work for everyone, regardless of physical ability.

-Since accessibility is best achieved when it's considered at the beginning, we ask designers and developers who contribute or consume PatternFly to understand how accessibility needs can be met.
-The following is a guide with some techniques on how to design, develop, and test UI to ensure that everyone has a good user experience.
+Since accessibility is best achieved when considered early in the design and development process, we ask everyone who contributes to or consumes PatternFly to understand accessibility needs and how they can be met.
+The following guide provides techniques and suggestions to help you design, develop, and test UIs to ensure that everyone has a good user experience.

 - [Understanding Users’ Needs](#understanding-users-needs)
 - [Checklists](#checklists)